Misleading Large Language Models used (or misused) in Scientific Peer-Reviewing via Hidden Prompt-Injection Attacks: Main Evaluation: Do our attacks work against commercial LLMs?

-As our first use case, we assume that the reviewer uses ChatGPT, which is the most popular LLM-based service that enables interactivity with an LLM that accepts PDF as input.
+We empirically evaluate the effectiveness of our proposed attacks.
+To this end, we begin by assuming that the reviewer uses ChatGPT, which is the most popular LLM-based service that enables interactivity with an LLM that accepts PDF as input.
 We first discuss our experimental setup~(§\ref{ssec:testbed}).
-Then, we assess our attacks against GPT-4o~(§\ref{ssec:gpt4o}).
-Finally, we carry out transferability attacks against the more powerful GPT-o3~(§\ref{ssec:gpto3}).
+Next, we assess our attacks against GPT-4o~(§\ref{ssec:gpt4o}) and then carry out transferability attacks against the more powerful GPT-o3~(§\ref{ssec:gpto3}).
+Finally (in §\ref{sec:other}), we evaluate LLMs developed by vendors different from OpenAI: Gemini (by Google) and Claude (by Anthropic).

+\textbox{\textbf{Remark:} all the experiments in this paper have been carried out between March and July 2025.
+The only exception are those described in §\ref{sec:followup}, which have been carried out in February 2026.}